trinajstica/baar/README.md

 Experimental project — use at your own risk.

+Note: Significant portions of this project were generated and iteratively developed with assistance from AI under the direction and guidance of the repository owner.
+The owner reviewed, tested, and approved the code and design decisions.
+This project remains experimental — use at your own risk.

 BAAR is a lightweight archiver implemented in C. The primary interface is a command-line (CLI) tool with an optional GTK4-based GUI frontend.
 The CLI is feature-complete and is the authoritative interface for scripting and automation; the GUI offers an interactive view with drag & drop, browsing, and common archive operations.